D1avidAbraham/DrexelRoboticsWebsite/Notes.md

 - The User should be able to view the current members and Eboard.
 The Admin should be able to edit this.
 - The User should be able to the outreach program.
 The Admin should be able to edit.
 - The User should be able to view the education page.
+- The education pages should be ".md" files that are render and can be easly changed
 C.
 Define data models
 Think about all the data that the application is going to have